Our Offerings

 How does Origin’s performance allocation work?
 What does 50/50 catch-up mean?

 We are compensated based on the performance of the Fund.
 On an annual basis, we are entitled to receive a percentage of net increase in the net asset value of Fund units, but only after the Fund investors have received a 6% return on their beginning net asset value for that year.
-The performance allocation is designed to provide us with 10% of the Fund’s increase in value, but only after delivering the 6% return to investors and subject to a “high water mark.”
+The performance allocation is designed to provide us with 10% of the Fund’s increase in value, but only after delivering the 6% return to investors.
+Also, it is subject to a “high water mark.”

 The “high water mark” assures that we only participate in net new incremental increases in the Fund’s net asset value.
 For example, if the Fund returns 10% in year one and -3% in year two, there is no catch up or performance allocation in year three until the Fund first returns 9% (6% annual return for the current year, plus the 3% shortfall from prior year) to investors.